 We at USMS know you are looking for guidance to be able to conduct safe and fun sanctioned in-person events for our members.
 We started implementing a phased approach to return to competition as of Nov.
 1, 2020.
-Since then, several dozen in-person USMS events have been held safely and provided valuable feedback.
+Since then, many in-person USMS events have been held safely and provided valuable feedback.

 - Updated USMS Liability Waiver to be used by all USMS-sanctioned events moving forward.
 To be clear, USMS liability insurance doesn’t cover transmission of viral or bacterial infections.

 - USMS Legislation and Rules reminders for sanctioned events: timeline requirements, USA Swimming dual-sanctioning, and competitions at multiple venues with merged results

 - The Return to Events Recommendations document developed by the Aquatics Coalition is an additional resource that can be utilized.

 Communications and Updates

 - September 17, 2021 – Updated USMS COVID-19 Guidance for Events and Clubs

 - May 21, 2021 - Guidelines for Phase 3 Return to Competition announced